modelscope/FunASR/funasr/runtime/docs/SDK_tutorial_online.md

 --audio_in is the audio file that needs to be transcribed, supporting file paths and file list wav.scp --thread_num sets the number of concurrent sending threads, default is 1 --ssl sets whether to enable SSL certificate verification, default is 1 to enable, and 0 to disable
+--hotword: If am is hotword model, setting hotword: *.txt(one hotword perline) or hotwords seperate by space (could be: 阿里巴巴 达摩院)
+--use_itn: whether to use itn, the default value is 1 for enabling and 0 for disabling.
 ```

 ### cpp-client